What is rest?

 Why do we need to rest?

 Think of sleep like eating.
 When we get the right amount of food, we feel great.
 Too little we are still hungry, too much we feel full and uncomfortable.
 Just like eating, when we don't get enough sleep, we are tired and cranky and too much we feel lazy and not motivated.
-Get the right amount of rest, and you'll feel terrific!
+Get the right amount of rest, and you will feel terrific!

 Sleep is essential to maintain both physical and mental health.
 It is necessary to understand that during sleep, our bodies are busy repairing, becoming stronger, and processing memories and events.
 Sleep allows the body to consolidate and solidify all the occurrences that have happened during the day.
 Adequate sleep gives us improved memory function and gives our physical bodies the chance to repair damage obtained during the day.